Nature provides an abundance of material for making natural crafts. Photo from Country Woman Magazine

 If you choose not to use natural items for your wreath, you will still be able to make some spectacular wreaths and centerpieces.
 Silk flowers and foliage, plastic fruits and vegetables can be just as rewarding.
 It is important, however, to use good quality items as this will reflect in the finished wreath.

 Most of these items mentioned here are available in a craft, garden, health food or flower shops.
-For your convenience, we have provided you with a selection of materials to get you started.
+For your convenience, we have provided you with links to our affiliate companies who handle some of the materials to get you started.

 Check out our other related articles and pages.